kubedb/docs/docs/concepts/databases/mongodb.md

 - `spec.configSource`
 - `spec.storage`

-KubeDB uses Pod Disruption Budget to ensure that majority of the replicas of these shard components are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum and data integrity is maintained.
+KubeDB uses `PodDisruptionBudget` to ensure that majority of the replicas of these shard components are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum and data integrity is maintained.
 #### spec.shardTopology.shard

 `shard` represents configuration for Shard component of mongodb.